spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-manage-k8s-cluster-tf.md

 previously known working states.
 The ability to roll back to a previously working cluster profile in one action shortens the time to recovery in the event of an incident.

-The process to roll back to a previous version using Terraform is similar to the process for applying a new version.
+The process of rolling back to a previous version using Terraform is similar to the process of applying a new version.

 Open the **terraform.tfvars** file, set the `deploy-aws-kubecost` variable to false, and save the file.
 Once applied, this action will make the active cluster use version **1.0.0** of the cluster profile again.